nkarasiak/MuseoToolBox/docs/source/auto_examples/crossValidation/LeaveOneSubGroupOut.rst

 .. note::
-   There is no need to specify a bandPrefix.
-   If bandPrefix is not specified, scipt will only generate the centroid
+   Split is made to generate each fold